 While on my major trip “down under” in 1984, I decided to go to Lord Howe Island, to operate Ham Radio.
 That is called a DXpedition in Ham lingo.
 Lord Howe is just off the coast of Australia some 370 miles East of the mainland.

 A family took pity on me and basically fed me until the store opened up.
-There were there to both play and fish.
-They gave me a crawfish, but it’s nothing like what we know as crawfish.
+There were there for both play and fish.
+They gave me a crawfish that they had just caught, but it’s nothing like what we know as crawfish.
 This thing was basically a huge lobster.
 I cooked it and loved every bite.

 I can only find one photo of the island.
-The island is beautiful and it is just natural that they get tourists, but mostly from the mainland.
+The island is beautiful and it is just natural that they get tourists, but mostly from Australia.